Raising chickens: low-cost dinosaurs.

 I killed the first one with my mother.
 I grabbed him and my mother make a single cut on his neck.
 He struggled for a couple of seconds and gave up of life.
 We hen the chicken in hot water, and ripped of his guts.
 A awful smell of dead chicken filled the air.

 In the end, it was ‘ok’ killing the poor Pinto da Costa.
-I have raised him with respect, I swiftly killed him with respect, and I ate him that night without resentments or hard feelings.
+I have raised him with respect, I swiftly killed him with respect, and I ate him that night closing the circle of life.
 I’m not proud of myself but I’m also not disappointed.
 I “cowardly” ask my housekeeper to kill Pinto Balsemão and João Pinto the next day, I didn’t want to go through that again.

 A week has passed now, and even after I cleaned and handled with all the messy poop inside the coop, I kinda miss those chickens.
 I don’t think I will look at the supermarket chopped meat with the same eyes again, however, I don’t feel like I’m going back to the vegetarian diet soon, either.